 Apple Cider Vinegar can cure almost everything.

 Blemish on your face?
 Apple Cider Vinegar will fix it.
 Hives on your arm that won’t stop itching?
 Rub some Apple Cider Vinegar on them.
 Feel a cold coming on?
 Mix 2 tablespoons of Apple Cider Vinegar with a cup of water and chug, twice a day.
-I’ve also utilized ACV to heal cuts, rid of razor burn, and cure yeast infections.
+I’ve also utilized ACV to heal cuts, rid of razor burn, and balance my pH levels.
 I’m not sure what initially drew me to this powerful, all-natural elixir, but I haven’t looked back since.
-Perhaps this what humans used to cure ailments before modern day medicine came about?

 If you’re looking to make a positive change in your life and take on a more natural route of skin (and hair) maintenance, I hope that you’ll heed my advice.
 You can follow Mother Dirt on Facebook, Instagram, and Twitter for constant updates about new and existing products.
 Happy Friday!